ryanlsmith4/react-express/README.md

 **Challenge 3**

 We need to a function to generate a series of die rolls.
 This function is stubbed in as `randomRolls(n, s)`, `n` is number of dice to roll, and `s` is number of sides possessed by each die.
-This function should return an array of random numbers.
+This function should return an **array of random numbers**.

 - `randomRolls(n, s)` should return an array
-	- all elements should whole numbers
+	- All elements should whole numbers
 	- Each element should be value of 1 to `s`

-**Challenge 4**

-You need to modify the API to work with the new functions.
-Currently You can use the `/random/?n=6` to get a random between 0 and 5.
-Your job is to add an option that returns a die roll.
-This should be a number from 1 to n.
-For excample:
+- Add an API that works with this function

-- `/random/?die=6` should return a number from 1 to 6
+	- It should return JSON formatted with intuitive properties

-**Challenge 5**

-You need to expand your API to return a number of die rolls.
-This new call should return an array of random numbers

-- `/random/?num=3&die=6` should return an array of 3 numbers from 1 to 6
+	- Add a property that holds the total of all rolls

-##Challenge 6**
+##Challenge 4**

 Modify the API to work with path rather than the query string.
 For example: